apache/druid/docs/tutorials/tutorial-rollup.md

 Apache Druid&circledR; can summarize raw data at ingestion time using a process known as "rollup."
 [Rollup](../multi-stage-query/concepts.md#rollup) is a first-level aggregation operation over a selected set of columns that reduces the size of stored data.

 This tutorial demonstrates how to apply rollup during ingestion and highlights its effects during query execution.
-The examples in the tutorial use the [multi-stage query (MSQ)](../multi-stage-query/index.md) task engine to executes SQL statements.
+The examples in the tutorial use the [multi-stage query (MSQ)](../multi-stage-query/index.md) task engine to execute SQL statements.

 ## Prerequisites